BayAreaMetro/MTCDataModel/Project-Documentation/README.md

 ### Enterprise Database
   - Schema structure

-  - [Housing Schema](hsngPermitSchema.md) - Schema containing housing permit (feature table and attribute table) and policy information for the region.
+  - [Housing Permit Attributes - Table Structure](hsngPermitSchema.md) - Schema containing housing permit (feature table and attribute table) and policy information for the region.

 ### TomTom Base Map
 Documents and scripts to create file geodatabases of base map data for California and the San Francisco Bay Region